Showing posts with label salary. Show all posts

 • Energy companies such as petroleum exploration firms

-• Government agencies such as the U.S. Geologic Survey, Environmental Protection Agency, National Park Service, Department of the Interior, Bureau of Land Management
+• Government agencies such as the U.S. Geologic Survey, Environmental Protection Agency, National Park Service, California State Parks, Department of the Interior, Bureau of Land Management

 • State/local agencies such as the California Geological Survey, Caltrans, Water-Quality Control Board, San Francisco Public Utilities Commission, city planning offices, state and federal highway departments

-• Non-profit groups that work to study and protect environmental quality
+• Non-profit organizations that work to study and protect environmental quality

 • Engineering geology to oversee the planning and construction of buildings, bridges, roads, dams, landfills, and tunnels